 Picnic Shoulder Versus Pork Butt

-And how does pork butt play in?
+To make matters more confusing, pork butt is another cut of pork.
 Those well-versed in the bizarre nature of the names of meat cuts will already know that pork butt is, in fact, from the shoulder, or front legs, of the pig.
+Ham comes from the back legs.

 How to Cook Picnic Shoulder

-Picnic shoulder also benefits from being cooked, still long and slow, whole and then served sliced, almost like a ham.
+Like pork butt, picnic shoulder benefits from long and slow cooking.
+In addition to slicing, it is great to cut up and use as stew meat and in chilis, like Pork Green Chili and Red Chile Pork Stew.
+Picnic shoulder can also be cooked whole and then served sliced, almost like a ham.
 Keep it covered and moist while it cooks for the best results.
 Serve it warm, at room temperature, or chilled and toted along on a picnic.
 Get it?
 Picnic shoulder?
 Perfect for slicing and serving picnic-style!